actionml/harness-docker-compose/README.md

-# Install Using Docker-Compose
+# Simple Harness with Docker-compose

 This document describes using Simple Harness **without TLS and Authentication**.

 There are 2 types of Harness docker-compose installations:

  - **Simple Harness**: Harness + The Universal Recommender **without TLS or Authentication**.
 Actually all engines are installed but the CBEngine will not operate correctly since Vowpal Wabbit is not included.
+This type of installation is described in [README.md](https://github.com/actionml/harness-docker-compose/blob/master/README.md) for this repo.
- - **Full-stack Harness** Harness + all engine types + VW + TLS + Authentication.
+ - **Full-stack Harness**: Harness + all engine types + VW + TLS + Authentication.
 This installation is simple but configuration is considerably more complicated due to TLS + Authentication.
 This is due to creating certificates, keystores, and different user types.
-This type of installation is described in [The Guide to Full Stack Harness](full_stack_docker_compose.md)
+This type of installation is described in [Full Stack Harness with Docker-compose](https://github.com/actionml/harness-full-docker-compose/blob/master/README.md)

 We strongly suggest that you try the "simple" installation first!